kkwydragonflame/LNU-IoT-project/README.md

 - Free tier is sufficient for small projects
 - Clean dashboard interface

-**Alternatives considered**: MIG stack (would require backend setup, so I skipped that)
+**Alternatives considered**: MIG stack (MQTT - Influx - Grafana) but that would require additional backend setup, so I skipped that.

-Adafruit IO handles MQTT feed creation, data retention, and offers automation rules and public dashboards.
+Adafruit IO handles MQTT feed creation, data retention (30 days for free tier), and offers automation rules and public dashboards.

 ## The Code